SoulSkare/Movie-Montager/README.md

-# Video-screenshotter
+# Movie-Montager
-PHP class that makes screenshots of a video file
+PHP class that makes a screenshot montage of any inputed video/movie